tomitank/cordova-plugin-admob-tomitank/CONTRIBUTING.md

 ## License

-By contributing to `cordova-plugin-admob-free`, you agree that your contributions will be licensed under its MIT license.
+By contributing to `cordova-plugin-admob-tomitank`, you agree that your contributions will be licensed under its MIT license.